-Textile, Garment Pressers press or shape articles by hand or machine.
+Pressers, Textile, Garment and Related Materials press or shape articles by hand or machine.

-Garment Pressers with little to no experience tend to make between $17090 and $18560 while the more experienced ones make over $24050 per year.
+Textile and Garment Pressers with little to no experience tend to make between $18000 and $20260 while the more experienced ones can earn over $26940 per year.

 |Top 5 paying states||Hourly||Annual|

-1 of the easiest ways to increase your salary as A Garment Presser is to move to a higher paying state like WA.
-Right now, the highest paying states for Garment Pressers are WA, MA, CO, MD and CT.
+One of the easiest ways to increase your salary as a Presser, Textile, Garment and Related Material is to move to a higher paying state like MA.
+Right now, the highest paying states for Textile and Garment Pressers are MA, WA, AK, RI and MN.

-3 other factors that can increase your salary as A Garment Presser is the degree you hold, the industry you work in and lastly the company you work for (bigger companies like the Fortune 500 companies tend to pay more).
+Three other factors that can increase your salary as a Presser, Textile, Garment and Related Material is the degree you hold, the industry you work in, and lastly the company you work for.

-We asked other Garment Pressers what degree they had when they got the job and most of them said they had a No degree followed by High School Diploma.
+We asked other Textile and Garment Pressers what degree they had when they got the job and most of them said they had less than a High School Diploma followed by a High School Diploma.